arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 **Give it a try!** Add some text to the files you already created!

 <div class = "warning">
-Make sure you use the two arrows in `>>`.
+Make sure you use the two greater than signs (here, we'll call them "arrows") in `>>`.
 Using only a single arrow will also write text to your file, but instead of appending it to the end of the file, it will replace the entire contents of the file with that new text.
 </div>

 Next, we will see learn how to look at the contents of our file to ensure that it really does contain what we think it should.